CrashCash/GarageDoorServer/README.md

   where "desktop.lan" is the name of the server machine.

-* On the server:

-  Add a file in /etc/syslog.d containing:
+* On the server, add a file in /etc/syslog.d containing:

 ```
 module(load="imrelp")   # provides reliable remote logging support